homanchou/thexr/README.md

 # Thexr

+We do need to "see" each other in VR.

+A box for head and hands doesn't cut it.
+We want to see a whole body.

+The problem is we don't have data for any other part.

+We can guess.
+Left heel, right heel, right shoulder, left shoulder, left hip, right hip...

+Create a list of landmarks with coordinates relative to the coordinates we get from head and hands.

+This estimation all happens client-side to reduce the network data being transmitted.
+Unless the person is augmenting the data by wearing body pose detection, which can be sent into the space simultaneously.

+We can probably achieve something close just with some programatic rules.
+The distance of hands to head, distance from all 3 to floor, and tell us weither the hands are outstretched or if we are croutching or laying down.

+These rules (MIGHT) improve more, if we had ML learn the function between input of floor, head and hand positions, and output, all the body landmarks.

+This estimation has some issues when it is wrong though.
+Elbows pointing the wrong way, sliding foundation/feet/seat.  popping/glitching body parts when the estimation of a part doesn't have high confidence.  body intersecting with the floor or couch (estimation not taking env into consideration).

+====

+what do we want to achieve?  make something special, that VRchat doesn't do?  that is fun and expressive.

+make it loose.
+Make it graphic.  make it light weight.

+paramatizable universal body model? animation? mesh?

 A person is represented by:
   A simulation of a body.
 Something you can see.
   Something you can interact with (vibrate controllers when you touch)